+H12-A: If politicians are influenced by a British heritage they will have a stronger preference to abide by the norm; which makes it less likely for politicians to use their network power to reach a successful exchange relation of corruption with one or more actors, thus the level of political corruption is lower.

 The Decentralization Hypothesis

 The factor of decentralization is discussed in literature as an important institutionalized factor which concerns the public spending as an influence on the level of corruption.
 An example of such public spending is that central government could direct the total of government expenditures.
 An example of decentralized public spending would be that the total government expenditures are divided among sub-national spending (Abed & Gupta, 2002).